tolgee/tolgee-js/packages/format-icu/README.md

-## What is Tolgee JS Web?
+## What is Icu Format Plugin?
-It's the core library of Tolgee JS integrations containing the parts supporting the web platform.
+It's a plugin for Tolgee JS, which enables the rendering of messages in [ICU message format](https://tolgee.io/platform/icu_message_format).
-For more information about Tolgee JS integrations, visit the [docs](https://tolgee.io/js-sdk/5.0.0-alpha.1/).
+For more information about the Tolgee ICU Format plugin, visit the [docs](https://tolgee.io/js-sdk/5.0.0-alpha.1/formatting#icu-formatter).

 ## Quick links